Our Present: Healing

 embrace ‘n pending suffocation, ceased–

-‘n slithered away, gone for good.
+‘n slithered away, back to their sea of misery, gone for good.

 Justice grows out of recognition